joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/15/crosswords/daily-puzzle-2022-10-16.html?searchResultPosition=6

 **Fire and Gunshots Reported at Notorious Political Prison in Iran**\
-`Videos obtained by Reuters show a massive fire rising from the Evin prison in Tehran, where hundreds of political dissidents and foreign nationals are held.
+`Videos obtained by Reuters show a massive fire rising from the Evin prison in Tehran, where many political dissidents and foreign nationals are held.
 Explosions and gunshots can also be heard in the videos.`\
 https://nytimes.com/video/world/middleeast/100000008583827/iran-evin-prison-fire.html?searchResultPosition=7

 **Phillies, Flashing Style and Power, Clinch N.L.C.S.
 Berth and End Atlanta’s Season**\